 During the physical exam, the physician may ask you to:

 - Walk on your heels

 - Walk on the soles of your feet

-These tests help gage the strength in your leg muscles.
-They can also help the doctor tell if there is nerve damage as the result of a degenerative spinal abnormality.
+These tests help gauge the strength in your leg muscles.
+They can also help the physician tell if there is nerve damage as the result of a degenerative spinal abnormality.

 Reflexes test neural function.
 Reflexes may be depressed or exaggerated.
 When nerve dysfunction exists, the size of the reflex response helps to indentify where the dysfunction originates.
-For example, exaggerated response may indicate spasticity caused by a central nervous system lesion whereas if the patient has trouble rising to their toes, walking on their heels, or if the reflex test shows little or no reaction, this may point to nerve damage, or possibly a compressed nerve root due to a prolapsed disc or bulging disc, a peripheral nerve injury.
+For example, exaggerated response may indicate spasticity caused by a central nervous system lesion, whereas if the patient has trouble rising to their toes or walking on their heels, or if the reflex test shows little or no reaction, this may point to nerve damage, or possibly a compressed nerve root due to a prolapsed disc, bulging disc, or a peripheral nerve injury.

 Each nerve root in our spine contains two fibers: a sensory fiber and a motor fiber.
 The sensory fiber supplies sensation to a certain zone of skin on your body, called a dermatome.
 Similarly, the motor fiber is responsible for allowing certain muscle groups to move.
 The specific group of muscles supplied by the same nerve root is called a myotome.
 If the physician detects weakness in a certain myotome, it may indicate that the corresponding nerve is impaired in some way, usually due to a disc injury that is causing the nerve root to be compressed.